leftos/nba-stats-tracker/NBA 2K12 Correct Team Stats/Readme.txt

 	league, preparing you for a game against them.

 Export to CSV
-	You can also export any individual team's stats, averages and rankings to a CSV file, if you'd like.
-You can also export the whole league's team stats and averages into a big table that works exactly like NBA 2K12's Team Stats screen, if you import them into a spreadsheet, database or table editing tool like Excel.
+	The tool allows you to export the following into CSV files, for use in spreadsheet, database or table-editing software (such as Excel), to make your life easier if you want to post them to the web.
+		- Individual team's stats, averages and rankings
+		- League-wide stats and averages
+		- Box scores (that you enter manually; can't be extracted from the save)

 Custom Leagues
 	You can also use all the features this tool offers with any custom league